 Tetsuo Katayama: He worked for TMS in the '70s and early '80s.
 Left in 1983 to establish KK C&D Asia.

 Shigeru Akagawa: He worked for TMS in the '70s and eary '80s.
-Like Katayama, he left TMS in 1983 to work for KK C&D Asia.
+Like Katayama, he left TMS in 1983 for KK C&D Asia.

 Isao Takahata: Takahata came to TMS from Toei through A-Pro in 1968, then left with Miyazaki to go work for Nippon Animation in 1972.
 He came back to TMS through Telecom in 1977, left with Miyazaki in 1983 to go work for Topcraft and went with Miyazaki when he co-founded Studio Ghibli.

-Yasuo Otsuka: He came to TMS from Toei through A-pro in 1968 then to Telecom when A-Pro split from TMS in 1976note He did not come to Telecom until 1977, as he was supposed to be one of the main executives of Shin-Ei Doga.
-Mostly known for doing key animation on The Castle Of Cagliostro and doing early drafts for Little Nemo.
-He also runs a TMS owned animation school called Anime Juku.
+Yasuo Otsuka: He came to TMS from Toei through A-pro in 1968 then to Telecom after A-Pro split off in 1976note He did not come to Telecom until 1977, as he was to be one of the main executives of Shin-Ei Doga.
+Mostly known for doing key animation on The Castle of Cagliostro and doing early drafts for Little Nemo.
+He also runs a TMS owned animation school, Anime Juku.

-Yoshifumi Kondo: Mostly known for Whisper of the Heart from Studio Ghibli, he came to TMS in 1968 through A-Pro.
-He left for Shin Ei Doga when A-Pro split off from TMS, after which he left for Nippon Animation, working with Hayao Miyazaki on Future Boy Conan and other stuff.
-In 1980, he left to go back at TMS through Telecom.
-He left Telecom in 1985 because of sickness.
+Yoshifumi Kondo: Mostly known for Whisper of the Heart by Studio Ghibli, he came to TMS in 1968 through A-Pro.
+He left for Shin Ei Doga when A-Pro split off from TMS, after which he left for Nippon Animation, working with Hayao Miyazaki on Future Boy Conan.
+In 1980, he left to go back at TMS through Telecom and left in 1985 due to illness.
 When he got better, he went back to do contract work for Nippon which didn't last long.
-After that, he went to work for Studio Ghibli until he died in 1998.
+After that, he went to work for Ghibli until his death in 1998.

-Takashi Kawaguchi: He did a number of things for TMS, then left to become freelance.
+Takashi Kawaguchi: Did a number of things for TMS, then left to be a freelancer.

 There are 2 known TakashiKawaguchis out there in the world, the later is the Ex-TMS staff member.

-Hisao Yokobori: The only known member of Telecom to have a Twitter acount; See it here.
+Hisao Yokobori: The only known member of Telecom to have a Twitter account, See it here.

-Shojiro Nishimi: Sometimes known as Shijiro Nishimi and Shoujirou Nishimi, he came to TMS in 1984, left in 2003 to work at Studio 4░C, and came back to TMS in 2009, the last thing he did at 4░C were some animated clips to a movie that he did in 2008 but said movie did not came out until 2009.
+Shojiro Nishimi: Sometimes known as Shijiro Nishimi and Shoujirou Nishimi, he came to TMS in 1984, left in 2003 to work at Studio 4░C, then came back to TMS in 2009.
+The last thing he did at 4░C were some animated clips to a movie that he made in 2008, but never came out until 2009.

-He also did Storyboards for Atlus's Catherine, whose chief animation studio is Studio 4░C. However, he did it along side Toshihiko Masuda and Sawako Miyamoto, who were doing key animation for it stationed at Telecom during production.
+He also did Storyboards for Atlus's Catherine, whose chief animation studio is Studio 4░C. However, he did it alongside Toshihiko Masuda and Sawako Miyamoto, who were doing key animation for it (stationed at Telecom).

-Masatomo Sudo: Worked at TMS as early as the 1980s, doing key animation on Mighty Orbots.
+Masatomo Sudo: Started as early as the 1980s, doing key animation on Mighty Orbots.
 He also did the character designs for Hamtaro.

-1990Peter Pan & the Pirates: 13 episodes, including the first episode and the "Ages Of Pan" 2 parter, the rest of the series is done by other studiosnote Wang, AKOM, Dai Won, Pacific Rim Animation, Studio Sginal, Tae Sung, Pion Animation, Take One Productions, Hinton Animation Studios and Island Animation.
-Also served as co-producer and current owner.
+1990Peter Pan & the Pirates: 13 episodes, including the first episode and the "Ages Of Pan" 2 parter.
+The rest of the series is done by other studiosnote Wang, AKOM, Dai Won, Pacific Rim Animation, Studio Sginal, Tae Sung, Pion Animation, Take One Productions, Hinton Animation Studios and Island Animation.
+Also served as series co-producer and current owner.

 2011 A music video from the UK called Cartoon Style Fighting Kids aka It's Tropical: Live action X animation cross breed, produced by in the UK by Elnino and Studio 7-Machine Molle, but the live action was shot in France and the animation is done in Japan by TMS (Telecom Unit), however this video is NSFW due to all the blood shed that goes on in it.